The Ukraine-Russia War’s Impact on the Supply Chain: Why MRO Optimization is a Top Priority

 A recent Dun & Bradstreet report, “Global Business Impacts: Russia-Ukraine Crisis,” cites that nearly more than 600,000 businesses worldwide rely on Russian and Ukraine suppliers, with just over 90% based in the US.
 Those high numbers are partly due to the oil, gas, wheat, corn, sunflower seed, semi-finished iron products, and other staples of American life exported from Russia and Ukraine.
 So finding new avenues for these products has seemingly overnight become an urgent discussion.

 Russia’s invasion has shocked Ukraine’s economic landscape.
 The World Bank reports that Ukraine’s economy will shrink by 45% this year.
 It could drop even lower depending on the severity and length of the war.
 Russia’s economy has also sunk into a deep recession; output looks to shrink by 11-12% this year.

 With supplies limited, manufacturers have left Ukraine, and those still in business are dwindling in number.
 Ben Findlay, CEO of UK-based Machine Compare, a digital marketplace that sells used machinery to help reduce waste across supply chains, spoke on a recent Verusen webinar.
 Many of Ben’s customers and partners in Ukraine have left the country due to the shattering impact on goods, services, and the effect on businesses, along with the expansive human tragedy.

 Managing the Challenges

-What can supply chain managers do?
+What can supply chain managers do because of Russia and Ukraine?
 Higher prices for critical supplies are bound to continue.